-The most recent report presents the findings of a survey of Fulfilling Lives specialist workers and area leads about the impacts of Covid-19 on clients and staff.
+The below report presents the findings of a survey of Fulfilling Lives specialist workers and area leads about the impacts of Covid-19 on clients and staff.
 It contains useful insights into the specific ways the pandemic is effecting people with multiple and complex needs, as well as sharing ideas and best practice around supporting this client group.

 Other reports to date can be found below:

 - The Fulfilling Lives South East Employment Programme - Learning So Far

 - Empowerment for people with multiple and complex needs: Evaluation of Fulfilling Lives South East December 2017 (Year 3)